Optum/dce/docs/howto.md

 1. An AWS account to use as the master account, and **sufficient credentials** for deploying DCE into the account.
 1. One or more AWS accounts to add as _child accounts_ in the account pool.
-As of the time of this writing, DCE does not _create_ any AWS accounts for you.
+DCE does not _create_ any AWS accounts for you.
 You will need to bring your own AWS accounts for adding to the account pool.
 1. In each account you add to the account pool, you will create an IAM role that allows DCE to control the child account.
-This is detailed later in this quickstart.

 ### Deploying DCE from Source